IMOSYCCA Project

 Modular CO₂ capture systems

-The aim of this project is to conceptualise small, easy-to-use CO₂ capture units that can be used by end consumers unfamiliar with the use of chemicals.
-This will be made possible by the simultaneous design of new, green and non-toxic absorption solvents, as well as the use of innovative absorption technologies, i.e. membrane contactors or rotating packed beds (LTR or RPB, rotating packed bed).
-The aim is to obtain an environmentally-friendly intensified process that takes into account the energy penalty and environmental impact, and includes solvent regeneration.
-The membrane contactors will be equipped with a composite membrane with a dense layer plug that avoids the limitations associated with wetting the membrane.
+The aim of the IMOSYCCA project is to design small, easy-to-use CO₂ capture units that can be used by end consumers who are unfamiliar with the use of chemicals.
+This will be made possible by the simultaneous design of new green and non-toxic absorption solvents and the use of innovative absorption technologies, i.e. membrane contactors or rotating packed beds (RPB).
+The aim is to achieve an intensified, environmentally friendly process that takes into account energy penalties and environmental impact and includes solvent regeneration.
+The membrane contactors will be equipped with a composite membrane with a dense surface layer that avoids the limitations associated with membrane humidification.

 The challenges are as follows :

-Design of new solvents, new membranes for membrane contactors, modelling and experimentation of membrane contactors, ageing and degradation of separative media, modelling, experimentation and design of RPBs dedicated to CCS, integrated modular unit for CO₂ capture.
+Design of new solvents, new membranes for membrane contactors, modelling and testing of membrane contactors, ageing and degradation of separation media, modelling, testing and design of RPB dedicated to CCS, integrated modular unit for CO₂ capture

-The membrane and RPB technologies start at TRL 2 and the integrated process is expected to be taken to TRL 4 by the end of the project.
+Membrane and RPB technologies start at TRL 2, and the integrated process should reach TRL 4 by the end of the project.

-Expected results: 4 to 6 patents, 3 to 5 ecological solvents, at least two proofs of concept (membranes and RPB), process simulation tools, 8 PhD students, 4 postdocs (78 months), between 20 and 30 publications.
+Expected outcomes: 4 to 6 patents, 3 to 5 environmentally friendly solvents, at least two proofs of concept (membranes and RPB), process simulation tools, 8 PhD students, 4 postdocs (78 months), between 20 and 30 publications.

-The commercialisation of the products should create business for players producing membranes and modules (e.g. Polymen), for technology integrators and licensors such as Axens or Arrol, as well as end users of CO₂ through the consumption of fossil fuels or as a result of their process (e.g. methanisation).
+The commercialisation of the products should generate business for membrane and module manufacturers (e.g. Polymen), technology integrators and licensors such as Axens and Arrol, as well as end users of CO₂ from fossil fuel consumption or as a result of their processes (e.g. methanisation).

 The consortium